Skip to main content

 Other Pages

 For the remainder of the pages in blog_posts and categories resources, you can use appropriate Shadcn components.
-For exmaple, you can use the Shadcn <Form /> and related boilerplace components with React Hook Form to implement complex form logic inside the create and edit pages.
+For example, you can use the Shadcn <Form /> and related boilerplace components with React Hook Form to implement complex form logic inside the create and edit pages.

 Summary